Notes and Musings

 Different baselines

 Why 'in theory'?
-Well, the problem arises because the four series use three different baseline periods (UAH and RSS use the same).
+Well, the problem arises because the four series use three different baseline periods.
 Here are the baseline periods as reported by each source:

 SourceBaseline period